The halo bias for number counts on the light cone from relativistic N-body simulations: Introduction

 In this context, some of us have studied the angular statistics of the weak-lensing observables (convergence, ellipticity and rotation) in Ref.~\cite{Lepori_2020b}, and the number counts of N-body particles in Ref.~\cite{Lepori:2021lck}, extracted directly from high-resolution N-body simulations performed with the relativistic code \textit{gevolution}~\cite{Adamek:2015eda,Adamek:2016zes}.
 In this work we extend the analysis of Ref.~\cite{Lepori:2021lck} to study the relativistic number counts of dark matter halos.
 Dark matter halos are biased tracers of the LSS.
 Therefore, in this work, we tackle one of the main difficulties in interpreting galaxy surveys: the biasing problem.
-We typically calculate the clustering properties of a smooth density field, or of dark matter fluid elements compressed in N-body particles, but we measure the discrete distribution of finite-sized luminous galaxies.
-The relation between these two entities is called \lq biasing\rq~and has been studied widely in the literature.
-A comprehensive review of the problem is given in Ref.~\cite{Desjacques:2016bnm}.